yzhangcs/parser/README.md

 ## Usage

-`SuPar` allows you to download the pretrained model and parse sentences with a few lines of code:
+You can download the pretrained model and parse sentences with just a few lines of code:
 ```py
 >>> from supar import Parser
 >>> parser = Parser.load('biaffine-dep-en')